membraneframework-labs/membrane_telemetry_dashboard/README.md

-# Membrane Telemetry Grafana
+# Membrane Telemetry Dashboard

-This repository provides introduction to integrating `membrane_timescaledb_reporter` and `membrane_pipeline_diagram_extractor` repositories with Grafana to create dashboards for monitoring your pipeline behaviour.
+This repository provides introduction to integrating `membrane_timescaledb_reporter` repository with `membrane_dashboard` to monitor your pipeline behaviour.

 **Both repositories rely on schema created by** `membrane_timescaledb_reporter`.

-To explore database config and migrations pleases refer to [membrane_timescaledb_repoter](https://github.com/membraneframework/membrane_timescaledb_reporter) repository.
+To explore database config and migrations pleases refer to [membrane_timescaledb_reporter](https://github.com/membraneframework/membrane_timescaledb_reporter) repository.

 Please note that this setup by default uses `membrane_timescaledb_reporter` database name and other predefined variables like **username** and **password** which are default to reporter's default config.
 If you have to change it while using **reporter** package make sure you update `docker-compose.yml` file as well.